-The following accounting estimates and judgements are considered important to the portrayal of the Company's financial results and financial condition because: (i) they are highly susceptible to change from period to period as assumptions are made to calculate the estimates, and (ii) any significant difference between the estimated amounts and actual amounts could have a material impact on the Company's future financial results and financial condition:
+The following accounting estimates and judgements are considered important to the portrayal of the Company's financial results and financial condition because: (i) they are highly susceptible to change from period to period as assumptions are made to calculate the estimates, and (ii) any significant difference between the estimated amounts and actual amounts could have a material impact on the Company's future financial results and financial condition.

-Impairment of Loans and advances due from related parties
+Impairment of Loans due from related parties

-As described under the 'Impairment of debt instrument financial assets' above, the repayment of the Loans due to group companies is dependent on the performance of the underlying residential mortgage portfolio.
+As described under the 'Impairment of debt instrument financial assets' above, the repayment of the loans due from related parties is dependent on the performance of the underlying residential mortgage portfolio.
 At each balance sheet date an assessment is made as to whether, as a result of one or more events, there is a significant increase in credit risk since initial recognition.
-In assessing the loans due to group companies for impairment, the Directors first consider the impairment of the underlying mortgage loans using the above 3 stage approach and consider the ECL of the loans and advances due from related parties taking into account the relevant credit enhancements available for the Company in the structure.
-Expected losses for loans and advances due from related parties are immaterial and are only likely to be material if the ECL on the underlying assets exceeded the available credit enhancements.
+In assessing the loans due from related parties for impairment, the Directors first consider the impairment of the underlying mortgage loans using the above 3 stage approach and consider the ECL of the loans due from related parties taking into account the relevant credit enhancements available for the Company in the structure.
+Expected losses on loans due from related parties are immaterial and are only likely to be material if the ECL on the underlying assets exceeded the available credit enhancements.